NoelaJepchumba/NoelaJepchumba/README.md

 Curious mind with a creative soul — I code, I design, and I sprinkle a little charm into every project I touch.

 💻 **Currently Learning:**
-- Python (my go-to for turning dreams into logic)
+- Python
-- Java, C++, HTML & CSS (because versatility is ✨)
+- Java, C++, HTML & CSS
-- Object-Oriented Programming
+- Object-Oriented Programming in C++ and Java
 - UI/UX magic with Figma — designing interfaces that feel like warm hugs 💖

 🎯 **Goals:**